 My initial response was, write a book?
 Are you serious, God?
 It took me forever to get my website up.
 I have no idea how to write a book, Lord.
-However, there was a small part of me that was both excited and anxious about the opportunity to write a book on prayer.
+However, a small part of me was both excited and anxious about the opportunity to write a book on prayer.
 I had seen the power of prayer in my life and was thrilled to share my story.
 Let’s do this, Lord!

 God indeed was with me in the writing and publishing of my book on the power of prayer.
 Unleash the Power of Prayer in your Life continued to receive excellent reviews and was awarded a bronze medal from Readers Favorite in the Christian non-fiction category.

 I wept in with gratitude to my Lord for blessing me with accolades for the book.
 It was an affirmation from Him in being obedient despite my fears.
-This December, exactly two years to the date of publishing the book, I will be attending a red carpet award ceremony at the 8th Annual 2018 Christian Literary Awards.
+This December, exactly two years to publishing the book, I will be attending a red carpet award ceremony at the 8th Annual 2018 Christian Literary Awards.
 The book is one of six other books that received a nomination for the prestigious Henri award in the Inspirational category.

 The awards and excellent reviews have been beyond encouraging and affirming.
 As a first-time author, I hope that the recognition will help in my original purpose for writing the book.
-I want to get it in as many hands as possible to remind Christians of the power that is available to them via prayer.
+I want to get it in as many hands as possible to remind Christians of the power available to them via prayer.
 I want to encourage and inspire all who read to pray with purpose.

 Heart of Gratitude